dod-ccpo/atat-web-api/README.md

 client of the ATAT CSP Orchestration API and may be interesting to review for that purpose.

 Generally, the application is implemented to operate in a stateless fashion (with some transient state) leveraging SQS Queues, Step Functions State Machines, and a REST API.
-The private, internal-facing API is referred to as HOTH and serves a helpful API for other internal implementation details of the ATAT client application.
-Currently, HOTH is intended purely to be consumed the the [ServiceNow component of ATAT](https://github.com/dod-ccpo/atat-snow);
-however, it may be opened up to other integrators in the future.
+The private internal-facing API, the Hyperscaler Orchestration and Tracking Helper (HOTH), serves as a helpful API for other internal implementation details of the ATAT client application.
+Currently, HOTH is intended purely to be consumed the the [ServiceNow component of ATAT](https://github.com/dod-ccpo/atat-snow); however, it may be opened up to other integrators in the future.

 ## Deploying